neurodata/bilateral-connectome/docs/slides/drexel/drexel.md

 # Need a segue here

 ---
+# Slide on what is an SBM

+---
-# Group-based testing: stochastic block model (SBM)
+# Group-based testing

 ![center](./../../../results/figs/sbm_unmatched_test/sbm_methods_explain.svg)